 Mobile Caller Emergency Location Service

-When our customers (and overseas visitors roaming on our network) make an emergency 111 call from their mobile phone, data that could help determine the location of their phone may be sent to the Ministry of Business, Innovation and Employment’s (MBIE) Emergency Location Information System.
+When our customers (and overseas visitors roaming on our network) make an emergency 111 call from their mobile phone, data that could help determine the location of their phone may be sent to the Next Generation Critical Communications (NGCC) Emergency Caller Location Information System (ELIS).
 This system is an additional location verification tool and callers will still need to try their best to provide their address or accurate location.

-This service is called the Emergency Caller Location Information Service.
-The service provides a way to collect information identifying the 2degrees cell site which a customer is using to make an emergency 111 call.
+The service provides a way to collect information identifying the 2degrees cell site which a customer is using to make an emergency 111 call and their location.
 All 111 calls originating on our mobile network automatically generate information identifying the relevant 2degrees cell site.

-Location information is sent from our network to MBIE’s ELIS which then provides information about your phone’s likely location to Authorised Emergency Service Providers (New Zealand Police, New Zealand Fire Service, St John and Wellington Free Ambulance).
+Location information is sent from our network to NGCC's ELIS which then provides information about your phone’s likely location to authorised Emergency Service Providers (New Zealand Police, New Zealand Fire Service, St John New Zealand Service and Recue, Maritime New Zealand, and Wellington Free Ambulance).
 Authorised Emergency Service Providers are allowed to use this location information to help them verify where you are calling from, to assist them to respond to the emergency.

 Location information can either be "handset-derived", e.g. based on the Advanced Mobile Location standard from smartphones running Google's Android operating system or Apple's iOS, or "network-derived", e.g. using GPS or cell tower information.

-The Privacy Commissioner has authorised the Emergency Caller Location Information system via Schedule 4 of the Telecommunications Information Privacy Code which was updated in 2020.
-You can access and correct ECLI that we hold about you, or if you have a complaint regarding ECLI, by contacting us in writing.
-If the ECLI held by us is inaccurate or incomplete you may ask us to correct the information.
+The Privacy Commissioner has authorised the Emergency Location Information system via Schedule 4 of the Telecommunications Information Privacy Code which was updated in 2020.
+You can access and correct ELI that we hold about you, or if you have a complaint regarding ELI, by contacting us in writing.
+If the ELI held by us is inaccurate or incomplete you may ask us to correct the information.

-2degrees is pleased to be working with MBIE to provide this important and potentially lifesaving service to our customers.
-You can find further information on this service on MBIE’s website: https://www.mbie.govt.nz/science-and-technology/it-communications-and-broadband/our-role-in-the-ict-sector/emergency-call-services/emergency-caller-location-information
+2degrees is pleased to be working with NGCC to provide this important and potentially lifesaving service to our customers.
+You can find further information on this service on NGCC’s website: https://ngcc.govt.nz/location-information-services/